-Go to textpattern.com/download and download the zip package of the latest version to your local machine.
-Unzip the package into a folder on your local drive.
+Go to textpattern.com/download and download the archive of the latest version to your local machine.
+Unpack the package into a folder on your local drive.
 Give the folder a meaningful name like

 As with any system upgrade, you’ll want to be sure you can fall back on your existing install should there ever be a problem; thus, you should back up your server files and create a database dump file (

 Make a copy of the current system (folders and files of the Textpattern installation).
 The easiest way to do this is to log onto the server using FTP or SFTP, create a new folder called

 txp-current, for example, and copy the existing system file tree into this new folder (leave the file tree structure the same).
 Alternatively, simply duplicate your existing Textpattern dir and name it

 Textpattern_OLD.
 Upload the new Textpattern dir and then copy your

 Textpattern_OLD prior to running the update.

 Create a database dump file (an .sql export)